 SWWD will investigate trends of degrading groundwater quality or increased fluctuation of groundwater levels using groundwater models developed for south Washington County to target likely causes.
-The SWWD will then undertake in-field, in-depth assessment to verify sources and target mitigation strategies.
+The SWWD will then

 MONITORING (CONTINUED)

 - Survey aquatic vegetation of District Lakes a minimum of every 3 years; - Annually implement District's monitoring plan; - Monitor levels and water quality of all publicly accessible lakes annually; - Monitor established Regional Assessment Locations a minimum of 3 out of every 6 years; - Implement recommendations of the Strategic Assessment Plan once complete.